cptanalatriste/aco-image-segmentation/README.md

 The code uploaded to this GitHub Repository corresponds to a Maven Java Project.
 As such, it is strongly recommended that you have Maven installed before working with it.

-**This project depends on the Isula Framework**.
-You need to download first the Isula Framework Project available on this Github Repository: https://github.com/cptanalatriste/isula
+**This project depends on the Isula Framework**, available at this Github Repository: https://github.com/cptanalatriste/isula .

 This project also depends on an ACO-based procedure for image thresholding.
 The `aco-image-thresholding` project that contains it is available on this Github Repository: https://github.com/cptanalatriste/aco-image-thresholding